Horizon Forbidden West gameplay will be shown during this week’s State of Play

 Thankfully, we’re finally about to see a lot more of protagonist Aloy’s next adventure, as Sony has announced a new 20-minute State of Play event that will show Horizon Forbidden West gameplay for the first time.

-The event takes place at 2pm PDT/ 10pm BST / 11pm CEST, and you can tune in via Twitch or YouTube.
+The event takes place at 2pm PDT/ 10pm BST / 11pm CEST on May 27, and you can tune in via Twitch or YouTube.
 You can also tune in at 9am PDT / 5pm BST / 6pm CEST for the special State of Play Pre-Show, if you like.

 - Where to buy PS5: all the retailers checked